Arash-11/tslox/README.md

 ## tslox

-TypeScript implementation of the Lox tree-walk interpreter
+TypeScript implementation of the Lox tree-walk interpreter.

-### Grammar
+### Grammar (represented in a custom Extended Backus-Naur Form)
 ```
 program        → declaration* EOF ;